jfrohlich/angelman-consciousness/README.md

 * ana_AS_wSMI_Dup15q.m               # Same as above, but for Dup15q
 * CountPeaksFooof.m                  # Count spectral peaks (channel-averaged) for each participant
 * PermEnDecomposition.m              # Modified code from Pedro, this is what actually run the Permutation Entropy decomposition

-## Stats and plotting

-* AS_big_picture_figure.m                # Plots barplots of ROC AUCs for each feature type and group (note--this figure was later changed to histograms)
-* connectivity_distance_plotting.m       # Generates histogram of channel distances and matrix of channel-pair groupings
-* Dup15q_example_EEG_plotting.m          # Plots Dup15q EEG traces for Fig. 1 in the new paper
-* LZc_illustration.m                     # Generates schematic of LZC for Fig. 1